dlapushin/AI-ML-revenue-forecast/README.md

 Export this data as a .csv file (e.g. my_opportunities.csv)

 ### Step 2: Data Preparation
-There are a 3 data transformations needed at this point, all are included in the R code file - **oppty_file_transform.R** - which you can load directly by running the following in command in the RStudio console:
+There are a 3 data transformations needed at this point, all are included in the R code file - **oppty_file_transform.R** - which you can load directly by running the below command in the RStudio console:

 > source("~/AI-ML-revenue-forecast/R_code/oppty_file_transform.R", echo=TRUE)